Ed-Fi-Exchange-OSS/LMS-Toolkit/src/google/README.md

 ## Installing the Extractor

 1. Install the latest version of Python.
-You can find it [here](https://www.python.org/downloads/)
+You can find it [here](https://www.python.org/downloads/).

+1. Install Poetry, a Python tool for downloading third-party libraries.
+You can find installation instructions [here](https://python-poetry.org/docs/#installation).
+The instructions are basically a long single-line command to copy and run on Powershell (for Windows) or bash (for Mac/Linux).
-1. Clone this GitHub repository and open a command prompt in the root directory of this project (where this file resides).
+1. Clone this GitHub repository and open a command prompt in the root directory of this project (where this README file resides).

-1. Install pipenv from the command line: `pip install pipenv`

-1. Install the third-party libraries used by the extractor: `pipenv install`
+1. Install the third-party libraries used by the extractor: `poetry install`.
+This may take a while.

-1. If you want to do hack the Python code, install the developer tools: `pipenv install --dev`

 1. Copy the "example.env" file to ".env" and set the variables as documented in the file.

-1. Place the service-account.json file downloaded earlier in the root directory of this project (where this file resides).
+1. Place the service-account.json file downloaded earlier in the root directory of this project.

 ## Running the Extractor

+### Generate CSV Files

-1. To pull data from Google Classroom and generate csv files, run `pipenv run python src/main.py` from the root directory of this project.
+To pull data from Google Classroom and generate csv files, run `poetry run python google-extractor/main.py` from the root directory of this project.

+### Analyze with Jupyter Notebook

-1. Optional: To open the .ipynb Jupyter Notebook files standalone, run `jupyter notebook`.
+To open the .ipynb Jupyter Notebook files standalone, run `jupyter notebook`.
+More information about Jupyter Notebooks in general can be found [here](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).

+### Visual Studio Code (Optional)
-1. Optional: To work in Visual Studio, install the Python Extension.
-Then type `Ctrl-Shift-P`, select Python:Select Interpreter and choose pipenv for current folder.
-The
+To work in Visual Studio Code install the Python Extension.
+Then:
+1. Close Visual Studio Code and open a new command prompt in the root directory of this project.
+1. Run `poetry shell` followed by `vscode .` (Don't forget the period!
+Note you will only need run Visual Studio Code like this once.)
+1. Visual Studio Code will open.
+Type `Ctrl-Shift-P`, then choose `Python:Select Interpreter` and then choose the environment that includes `google-extractor` in the name.

-.ipynb Jupiter Notebook files can be opened directly in Visual Studio Code.
+The .ipynb Jupiter Notebook files can be opened directly in Visual Studio Code.